In December 1980, a 1729.06-meter (63:01) print of was censored by 3.70-meters (00:08) for an R-rating.

 That the film/tape will not be exhibited in any State in contravention of that State's law relating to the exhibition of films.

-It was under this 'Special Condition' that Publishing and Broadcasting Video had an 89m reconstructed (censored) version passed in September 1983.
+It was under this 'Special Condition' that Publishing and Broadcasting Video had an 89m 'reconstructed version' passed in September 1983.
+It does not appear that this was ever released.

-The X-rating was introduced in February 1984 and the same month THE BEAST
+The X-rating was introduced in February 1984 and the same month LA BETE

 became one of the first titles to be awarded such a rating.
 The 92m tape